nwoow/gilangsimleapi/README.md

 	docker-compose build

-If you wish to run the code simple run:
+If you wish to run the code simply run:

 	docker-compose up